tough-solutions/tough.zone-docs/docs/README.md

 # Welcome

-Welcome to the `tough.zone` docs.
+Welcome to the <ToughZone /> docs.
 We hope to provide all necessary and useful information on this page which helps you to have the best experience possible.